deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen/ReadMe.md

 The actions taken to try and grab your attention are configurable, so you can customize it to be as subtle or obtrusive as you like.

+## Insallation

+Simply download the executable and run it.
+If you want to have it run automatically when you log into Windows, add it to your startup directory.

 ## Limitations / Quirks

 * This script triggers for any window with `Reminder(s)` in it's title, so if you saved a file with the name `I like Reminder(s).txt` and opened it in Notepad, this would trigger because that text will appear in the window's title.